Author: Kihingu Inc

 The $52 million first close answers a question FSDAi asked in 2022: Is there demand for a well-structured, manager-development-focused early-stage climate fund in Africa?

+The participation of NDF, AfDB, JICA, SEDF, and others suggests the answer is yes.
 For FSDAi, the Persistent ACV Fund represents more than a single investment success.
 It is part of a broader effort to build the financial market infrastructure required for Africa’s climate transition.

 Our portfolio includes InfraCredit Nigeria, Ci-Gaba, ATAF, the Acre Impact Fund, and ARM-Harith’s ACT Fund.
 These are not isolated investments.
 Together they strengthen the ecosystem that allows capital to flow at scale by supporting fund managers, financing structures, institutional track records and demonstration effects.

+Backing Persistent before the fund existed was a bet on a team and a model.
+Its first close validates that bet.
 The bigger question for Africa’s climate finance ecosystem is how many other teams like Persistent’s are out there, building track records without the institutional backing required to scale them.
+Finding them earlier and supporting them sooner is the work we are in.

 Africa’s Asset Management Sector Hits US$ 600 Billion, New Industry Data Shows Investment Remains Conservative